 FMU students at South Carolina Art Education Convention

-Francis Marion University is an accredited member of the National Association of Schools of Art and Design.
-National accreditation by NASAD gives Francis Marion University students majoring in visual arts and art education easier access to graduate and professional programs in parts of the country outside the region already aware of the program's reputation for excellence.
+Nation accreditation by the National Association of Schools of Art and Design gives Francis Marion University students majoring in visual arts and art education easier access to graduate and professional programs in parts of the country outside the region already aware of the program's reputation for excellence.

 requirements for the Bachelor of Science in Art